Management Discussion and Analysis Report

 8.2 Internal Controls

-This integrated approach to internal controls and organisational ethics significantly reduces the likelihood of misconduct and strengthens governance.
+This integrated approach to internal controls and organisational ethics significantly reduces the likelihood of misconduct and strengthens our governance.

 8.3 Health, Safety and Environment (HSE)